gecos-team/gecos-ldap-sync/README.md

 Importer code should works on ruby 2.x

 ##### Ldap
-The schemas must add to a Openldap instance, the schema is inside ldap_schemas subdir
+The schemas must add to a Openldap instance, the schema is inside of ldap_schemas subdir

 ##### Installation
 Just run "bundle" inside importer directory, all dependencies will be installed